ORIO Maylis

 1) Bio-inspired hydrogen production: molecular electrocatalysis, photocatalysis and supported catalysis

 By combining non-innocent ligands and Earth-abundant transition metal ions, we have developed familes of bio-inspired complexes active in electrocatalytic proton reduction.
 We have shown that these complexes exhibit high electrocatalytic activity for the reduction of protons to hydrogen.
-However, the key elements for understanding, rationalizing and improving their reactivity remain unknown.
-A first line of research aims to predict the catalytic performance of our bio-inspired complexes to design more efficient molecular catalysts.
-A second axis aims to combine catalytic centers with a solid matrix, in order to make them stable electrodes for producing hydrogen by electrolysis in soft conditions.
+However, the key elements for understanding and improving their reactivity remain unknown.
+A first research line aims to predict the catalytic performance of our bio-inspired complexes to design more efficient molecular catalysts.
+A second axis aims to combine catalytic centers with a solid matrix, in order to design stable electrodes for producing hydrogen in soft conditions.
 A final focus is the development of noble metal-free systems for photocatalytic hydrogen production.
-We combine organic photosensitizers with inorganic catalysts capable of producing dihydrogen to design robust coupling devices capable of capturing light to produce hydrogen.

 Funding : ANR, ANRT, DGA, Région Sud, IEA, AMUTech